k-samuel/faceted-search/README.md

 then for a long time you will not need scaling and more serious tools.
 Especially in conjunction with RoadRunner or Swoole.

+In addition to faceted filters, the library also supports exclusion filters.

 The library is optimized for performance at the expense of RAM consumption.

 [Changelog](./changelog.md) | [2.x version](https://github.com/k-samuel/faceted-search/tree/2.x)